TheNewJavaman/flow-key-virtual-greenscreen/readme.md

     - In: `width`: Width of the image
     - In: `height`: Height of the image
     - Out: `output`: Output binary bitmap
+- `ApplyBitmap`: Applies the results of the bitmap to the original image
+    - In: `input`: Input binary bitmap
+    - In: `original`: Original image
+    - In: `replacementKey`: Greenscreen overlay color
+    - Out: `modified`: Modified image
 - `Splash`: Compares an original image to a new image, then replaces stale pixels with a replacement color
     - WIP; will focus on this later
 - `SplashPrep`: Generates a block map of average pixel values